nils-werner/crestic/docs/config/commands.md

 crestic work@cloud backup
 ```

-To use these split presets, simply define location keys with an `@` suffix
+To use these split presets, simply define location keys with an `@` suffix and repo keys with an `@` prefix

 ```conf
 [home@.backup]